jkeefe/newmark-design-development/2020/README.md

 Come explore what's next in news delivery and audience engagement, and prototype your ideas.
 Throughout the industry, we see that the ability to build journalistic products is key, not just in startups from Vox to Quartz but also in big media companies of all sorts, from The New York Times to CNN to WNYC to a metro newspaper.
 This class will help you imagine and prototype new products and services -- and in the process reimagine journalism itself and how it connects with and serves the public.

-We'll experiment with telling news stories through channels such as texting, intelligent agents like Google Home and even household objects.
+We'll experiment with telling news stories through channels such as instant messaging, watches, intelligent agents like Google Home and even household objects.
 You will learn essential skills to develop, grow, test and retry how you use information in a two-way exchange with your community.

 You'll also learn how to sketch out your technical hopes and dreams so that others might help you code and build it, too.